Woman accused of shooting at boyfriend, hitting innocent bystander instead

 Baton Rouge Police issued an arrest warrant for 27-year old Brianna Thompson.
 She's accused of attempted first-degree murder, negligent injuring, assault by drive-by shooting, illegal use of weapons and aggravated criminal damage to property.

 Arrest documents show a man who was walking got caught in the cross fire and took a bullet to his leg.
 Officers learned that prior to the victim being struck, the accused shooter was in an argument with a man who she had been staying with.
 During the argument, Thompson allegedly fired one shot from inside the apartment.
-She then loaded her personal belongings in her vehicle and fired multiple shots her driver's side window into the victim's apartment, striking it several times.
+She then loaded her personal belongings in her vehicle and fired multiple shots from her driver's side window into the victim's apartment, striking it several times.

 Patti Freeman is the executive director of the Iris Domestic Violence Center.